embrace-io/embrace-docs/docs/ios/features/tracing.md

 - Key Names are **case-sensitive**, have a **max of 50 characters**, and are **alpha-numeric**

 :::warning Internal Prefixes
-The `emb-` and `emb.` prefixes are reserved for internal Embrace attributes and span names.
+The `emb-` and `emb.` prefixes are reserved for internal Embrace span names and attribute keys.
 You should never create a name with `emb-` and `emb.` prefixes
 :::

 ## Integration Steps